bretth/djset/README.md

     djconfig remove <key> [--global]  [--name=<name> | --settings=<settings>]

-An alternative/complement to storing it secretly is to export it to the current environment.
+An alternative/complement to storing settings is to export it to the current environment.
 The following commands (OSX & Linux only) behave the same as shell export and unset but also trigger the reload.

     dexport <key>=<value>
     dunset <key>